liwenjiabszk/Kalman-Filter/README.md

 # Kalman-Filter

-This is an implementation of 3 kinds of kalman filter function: Basic KF, Extended KF and Unscented KF in Matlab.
+This implements three kinds of Kalman filter functions in Matlab: Basic KF, Extended KF, and Unscented KF.
+This is for an assignment for UCSD ECE 275 Fall 2023.